cilium/cilium/Documentation/operations/upgrade.rst

 .. note::

-    When rolling back after new features of the new minor version have already been consumed, consult an eventual existing downgrade section in the :ref:`version_notes` to check and prepare for incompatible feature use before downgrading/rolling back.
-This step is only required after new functionality introduced in the new minor version has already been explicitly used by importing policy or by opting into new features via the `ConfigMap`.
+    When rolling back after new features of the new minor version have already been consumed, consult the :ref:`version_notes` to check and prepare for incompatible feature use before downgrading/rolling back.
+This step is only required after new functionality introduced in the new minor version has already been explicitly used by creating new resources or by opting into new features via the `ConfigMap`.

 .. _version_notes:
 .. _upgrade_version_specifics: